robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ]

 ???
+Now if we go ahead remove these doubts by proper investigation and produce evidence, my assurance in the claim increases.
+In fact this argument is much stronger than making a few external observations.

 The content in next few slides is based on:
-1. SEI Report: Toward a Theory of Assurance Case Confidence http://www.sei.cmu.edu/reports/12tr002.pdf
+> SEI Report: Toward a Theory of Assurance Case Confidence http://www.sei.cmu.edu/reports/12tr002.pdf
-2. Charles B. Weinstock, John B. Goodenough, and Ari Z. Klein.
+> Charles B. Weinstock, John B. Goodenough, and Ari Z. Klein.
 2013.
 Measuring assurance case confidence using Baconian probabilities.
 In Proceedings of the 1st International Workshop on Assurance Cases for Software-Intensive Systems (ASSURE '13).
 IEEE Press, Piscataway, NJ, USA, 7-11.
-3. Explicit permission to use slides provided by John B. Goodenough
+> Explicit permission to use slides provided by John B. Goodenough

 ---
 # Introducing Doubts*

 ## Making doubts explicit
 ### Attack claim (rebutting defeater) — why claim could be false

+???
+Turns out by making doubts explicit we can come up a pretty good argument.
+First, to make sure that we don't have any missing sub-claims, we attack a claim by introducing defeaters.
+We call them defeaters as their purpose is to defeat a claim.
+Specifically, we called them rebutting defeaters, as in a rebuttal to a claim.
+These defeaters identify why a claim could be false.

 --

 ### Attack evidence (undermining defeater) — why evidence could be irrelevant
+???
+Similarly, we can attack the evidence, by introducing an undermining defeater.
+These introduce doubt in the evidence.
+They identify why the evidence could be irrelevant or in some cases insufficient for the argument that it terminates.

 --

 ### .green[Attack inference] (undercutting defeater) — premise good; conclusion uncertain
+???
+Finally, we can also attack the logic of the argument using an undercutting defeater.
+At every level of refinement in the assurance case, the assumption is that if all sub-claims then the higher claim.
+This is an implicit inference rule, that can be made explicit and then attacked using the undermining defeater.

+Let's examine all of these defeaters and see how they lead to a strong argument.

 ---